-Program income is money that is earned or received by a grantee or a subrecipient from the activities supported by grant funds or from products resulting from grant activities.
-It includes, but is not limited to, income from fees for services performed and from the sale of items fabricated under a grant; usage or rental fees for equipment or property acquired under a grant; admission fees; broadcast or distribution rights; and license fees and royalties on patents and copyrights.
+Program income is money that is earned or received by a grant or cooperative agreement recipient or subrecipient from the activities supported by NEH funds or from products resulting from funded activities.
+It includes, but is not limited to, income from fees for services performed and from the sale of items fabricated under a grant or cooperative agreement; usage or rental fees for equipment or property acquired under a grant or cooperative agreement; admission fees; broadcast or distribution rights; and license fees and royalties on patents and copyrights.
 The federal share of program income is determined by the percentage of total project costs that are supported by NEH.

-The federal share of program income earned during the grant period shall be retained by the grantee and, unless the grant award specifies how such income will be used, the grantee must use it in one or more of the following ways:
+The federal share of program income earned during the period of performance shall be retained by the recipient and, unless the award specifies how such income will be used, the recipient must use it in one or more of the following ways:

 - It may be used to finance the non-federal share of the project; or

-- It may be used to finance the federal share of the project costs, which would result in an equivalent reduction in the amount of the NEH grant.
+- It may be used to finance the federal share of the project costs, which would result in an equivalent reduction in the amount of the NEH award.

-A report of program income earned during the grant period must be submitted with the final Financial Status Report whenever program income is actually earned during the grant period or when the terms and conditions of the grant award specifically require such a report.
+A report of program income earned during the period of performance must be submitted with the final Federal Financial Report whenever program income is actually earned during the period of performance or when the terms and conditions of the award specifically require such a report.
 The report shall indicate the total amount of program income that was earned and how it was used.

-When NEH funding of a project amounts to $50,000 or more and the total program income earned after the grant period exceeds $50,000, NEH reserves the right to make a claim to or restrict the use of the federal share of income earned during the seven years following the grant period.
-Due dates for the submission of program income reports may be listed in the grant award.
-However, even if NEH does not specifically require the submission of program income reports after the grant period, it is the grantee's responsibility to submit a report as soon as the cumulative amount of program income earned during the seven years after the grant period exceeds $50,000.
+When NEH funding of a project amounts to $50,000 or more and the total program income earned after the period of performance exceeds $50,000, NEH reserves the right to make a claim to or restrict the use of the federal share of income earned during the seven years following the end date of the period of performance.
+Due dates for the submission of program income reports may be listed in the Report Schedule in eGMS Reach.
+However, even if NEH does not specifically require the submission of program income reports after the period of performance, it is the recipient's responsibility to submit a report as soon as the cumulative amount of program income earned during the seven years after the period of performance exceeds $50,000.

-If income is to be returned to NEH, a check made payable to the National Endowment for the Humanities and identified as program income must be submitted with the report.
+If income is to be returned to NEH, a check made payable to the National Endowment for the Humanities and identified as program income must be submitted to the NEH Accounting Office.